Ted Braun

 Theodore Braun is an American filmmaker best known for his feature documentaries Darfur Now (2007), Betting on Zero (2017), and ¡Viva Maestro!
 (2022).
 He works in non-fiction across documentary and scripted forms with a focus on global conflict.
 He has won the International Documentary Association's Emerging Filmmaker Award, an NAACP Image Award for Best Feature Documentary and been nominated twice for the WGA Award for Best Feature Documentary Screenplay.

 He is also a professor in the University of Southern California's School of Cinematic Arts' Writing Division. where he is the inaugural holder of the Joseph Campbell Endowed Chair in Cinematic Ethics.

+In September 2025, it was announced that he will be the director of the new low residency MFA in Screenwriting program at Bennington College.

 Early life

 Braun was born in Kansas City, Kansas, and grew up in Charlotte, Vermont.
 He went to Champlain Valley Union High School in rural Vermont and while there was the principal bassoonist with the Vermont Youth Orchestra.
 He received his B.A. in English at Amherst College, and his Master of Fine Arts in film and television production at USC's School of Cinematic Arts, where he studied with Frantisek Daniel, Nina Foch, and Mark Jonathan Harris.